TL431: Variable Zener Mode

+Additional Pass Transistor

 Adding an emitter follower converts a shunt regulator into a series regulator.
 Efficiency is mediocre because single npn-type transistors or Darlington pairs require fairly a high collector-emitter voltage drop.
-A single common-emitter pnp-type transistor can operate correctly in saturation mode, with only ≈0.25 voltage drop but also with impractically high base currents.
-A compound pnp-type transistor does not need as much drive current, but requires at least a 1 V voltage drop.
+A single common-emitter pnp-type transistor can operate correctly in saturation mode, with only ≈0.25 V voltage drop, but also with impractically high base currents.
+A compound pnp-type transistor does not need as much drive current, but it requires at least a 1 V voltage drop.
 An N-channel power MOSFET device enables the best combination of low drive current, very low dropout voltage, and stability.
-However, low-dropout MOSFET operation requires an additional high-side voltage source (ΔU in schematic) for driving the gate.

-ΔU can be obviated if a depletion mode MOSFET is used.
+However, low-dropout MOSFET operation requires an additional high-side voltage source (ΔU in schematic) for driving the gate. ΔU can be obviated if a depletion mode MOSFET is used.

 Closed-loop regulator circuits using the TL431 are always designed to operate in high transconductance mode, with ICA no less than 1 mA (point D on the current-voltage curve).
 For better control loop stability, optimal ICA should be set at around 5 mA, although this may compromise overall efficiency.

 Switched-mode power supplies

 In the 21st century, the TL431, loaded with an optocoupler's light-emitting diode (LED), is the de facto industry standard solution for regulated switched-mode power supplies (SMPS).
-A resistive voltage divider driving the control input of the TL431, and the LED's cathode are normally connected to the regulator's output; the optocoupler's phototransistor is connected to the control input of the Pulse-width modulation (PWM) controller.
-Resistor R3 (around 1 kOhm), shunting the LED, helps keep ICA above the 1 mA threshold.
+A resistive voltage divider driving the control input of the TL431, and the LED's cathode are normally connected to the regulator's output; the optocoupler's phototransistor is connected to the control input of the pulse-width modulation (PWM) controller.
+Resistor R3 (around 1 kΩ), shunting the LED, helps keep ICA above the 1 mA threshold.
 In a typical power supply/charger supplied with a laptop computer, average ICA is set at around 1.5 mA, including a 0.5 mA LED current and a 1 mA shunt current (2012 data).

-Design of a robust, efficient and stable SMPS with TL431 is a common but complex task.
+Design of a robust, efficient and stable SMPS with a TL431 is a common but complex task.
 In the simplest possible configuration, frequency compensation is maintained by an integrating network C1R4.
 In addition to this explicit compensation network, the frequency response of the control loop is affected by the output smoothing capacitor, the TL431 itself, and the parasitic capacitance of the phototransistor.
 The TL431 is governed by not one, but two control loops: the main, "slow lane" loop connected to an output capacitor with a voltage divider, and a secondary "fast lane" connected to the output rail with an LED.
 The IC, loaded with the very low impedance of the LED, operates as a current source; undesirable voltage ripple passes from the output rail to the cathode almost unimpeded.
 This "fast lane" dominates at mid-band frequencies (ca. 10 kHz–1 MHz), and is usually broken by decoupling the LED from the output capacitor with a zener diode or a low-pass filter.